 Here’s a workflow diagram to sum up my recommendations for anyone who’s changing a process or implementing a new workflow in your organization:

-On pondering the takeaways from this experience, here are more thoughts on each one.
+On the takeaways from this experience, here are my thoughts on each one:

 1. Executive buy-in does not equal team buy-in

 It’s the team members whose work day was affected by the process adjustment.
 Team members need to be consulted and given an opportunity to question, challenge and provide feedback on any process changes.